 Tariffs must be published:

-- After a license has been issued, and prior to commencement of services, a NVOCC must provide the Commission its organization name, home office address, name and telephone number of firm’s representative, the location of its tariff(s), and the publisher used to maintain its tariff(s), and submit this information using Form FMC-1.
+- Prior to a license being issued, and prior to commencement of services, a NVOCC must provide the Commission its organization name, home office address, name and telephone number of firm’s representative, the location of its tariff(s), and the publisher used to maintain its tariff(s), and submit this information using Form FMC-1.
 Once the Form FMC-1 is reviewed, an organization number will be assigned

 - If there is any change to the information on Form FMC-1, it must be immediately submitted to the Commission